Nikon Coolpix A vs Olympus E-PM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix A and Olympus PEN E-PM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Coolpix A and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the Coolpix A and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The E-PM1 was replaced by the Olympus E-PM2, while the Coolpix A does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the Coolpix A and E-PM1 can be found, respectively, in the Nikon Coolpix A Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon Coolpix A or the Olympus E-PM1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.